 Note that I am updating this review as we trial new gluten-free baking mixes from Zemas Madhouse Foods!
-A few years ago, when attending my first Gluten-Free Allergen-Free Expo, I sampled the wholesome delights of Zemas Madhouse foods for the first time.
-My friend AndreAnna (who follows a strict gluten-free, and mostly dairy-free diet) was fixated at the Zemas Madhouse table, causing me to inhale at least four or five samples of their Sunbutter & Jelly Bars (to this day, I have no idea which mix they used to make them!).
+At a Gluten-Free Allergen-Free Expo, I sampled the wholesome delights of Zemas Madhouse foods for the first time.
+My friend AndreAnna (who follows a strict gluten-free, and mostly dairy-free diet) was fixated at the Zemas Madhouse table, causing me to inhale at least four or five samples of their Sunbutter & Jelly Bars!

 What AndreAnna and I loved most about this company, beyond the fact that their mixes produced very tasty baked goods, was their commitment to using whole food ingredients.
 Most gluten-free baking mixes are very starchy and primarily packed with “white” flours and/or heavy bean flours, but Zemas Madhouse Foods takes a multigrain approach.
 Their products use teff, millet, and gluten-free oat flours along with omega-rich seeds like flax, chia, and hemp.
 Perfect for those of us who like the actual taste and nutrition of grains.

 Tasting Notes for Zema’s Madhouse Foods Baking Mixes

 Zema’s currently offers 6 varieties Ancient Grain baking mixes, all of which are gluten-free and top 8 allergen-free.
 So far we’ve only tried the following, but if you’ve given any of these baking mixes a try – let us know what you thought in the comments below!

 This mix since transformed into their Cinnamon Oatmeal Apple Muffin Mix, which is likely even more delicious!